blogs

 Once the underlying issues are identified, you can take several steps to enhance your computer’s performance:

-- Optimize Startup Programs: Many programs automatically start when the computer boots up, consuming valuable resources.
-Use the startup manager in your system settings to disable unnecessary programs from starting automatically.
+2. Optimise Startup Programmes: Many programmes automatically start when the computer boots up, consuming valuable resources.
+Use the startup manager in your system settings to disable unnecessary programmes from starting automatically.

 By systematically addressing these areas, you can significantly improve your computer’s performance.
 However, prevention is always better than cure.
 Regular updates, proactive monitoring of system resources, and educating users on best practices for software management can help avoid these issues in the first place.